Frequently Asked Questions

 Must a claimant suffer property damage to claim for economic loss?

-No. For example, if a community suffers an economic downturn as a direct result of a ship-source oil spill, any local businesses that can demonstrate an economic loss will be eligible for compensation.
+No. For example, if a community suffers an economic downturn as a direct result of a ship-source oil spill, any local businesses that can demonstrate an economic loss can be eligible for compensation.

 Is compensation available for cultural losses within Indigenous communities?

-See Figure 1 of the annual report for the spread of the 20 claims submitted by amounts.
+See Figure 1 of the annual report for more details.

-See Figure 2.1 of the annual report for the number of claims submitted by type of claimant.
+See Figure 2.1 of the annual report for more details.

 What is the geographical spread of the Fund’s portfolio?

-See the Map of the Fund’s Active Portfolio in 2021-2022 of the Annual Report for more details.
+See the Map of Our Active Files in 2022-2023 of the annual report for more details.

 What was the success rate of claimants in terms of percentage of their claim?

-See Figures 6 and 7 of the annual report for additional details.
+See Figures 7 and 8 of the annual report for more details.

 Why is there a difference between the amount offered and the amount paid (which is always higher than the amount offered)?